Saurabhparshar/E-commerce-website/README.md

 [saurabh-shopping-website.netlify.app/](https://saurabh-shopping-website.netlify.app/)

-## Screenshot of how the project will look.
+## Screenshot of how the project will look